jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

     trends.embed.renderExploreWidget("TIMESERIES", {"comparisonItem":[{"keyword":"Torrent","geo":"US","time":"2004-01-01 2020-05-03"},{"keyword":"Netflix","geo":"US","time":"2004-01-01 2020-05-03"},{"keyword":"Blockbuster","geo":"US","time":"2004-01-01 2020-05-03"}],"category":0,"property":""}, {"exploreQuery":"date=all&geo=US&q=Torrent,Netflix,Blockbuster","guestPath":"https://trends.google.com:443/trends/embed/"});
   </script>

 Main Street flocked to Netflix because it was a fair deal and a much better product then either DVDs or torrents.
-Because we acted like player gods and upgraded our tools, we therefore evolved our society to the Internet Age.
+Because we acted like player gods and upgraded our tools, we, therefore, evolved our society to the Internet Age.

 Before this transformation, I was buying DVDs when I could afford them.
 Like most of Main Street, I got dozens collecting dust somewhere.
 Darth Blockbuster never said he was wrong about DVDs being the better choice.